mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_Overview.rst

 AlignEM is a Python program for managing alignment projects.

-An alignment project is typically a series of images representing sections or slices through a 3-D object.
-AlignEM provides the ability to import a series of such images, view them as a "stack", and apply an alignment alogorithm to generate aligned images.
+An alignment project is typically a images of images representing sections or slices through a 3-D object.
+AlignEM provides the ability to import a images of such images, view them as a "stack", and apply an alignment alogorithm to generate aligned images.
 The following images show a stack of original (unaligned) images on the left, and a stack of aligned images on the right.